 The magic is in expanding the reels to their 12 row maximum, triggering more free spins and Queens Reels.
 Big Time Gaming state potential in the region of 13,000 times the stake and after ample video footage of massive wins there is no reason to doubt that figure at all.
 The bonus game is so effective that the revolutionary Feature Drop comes in handy here for cutting straight to it and bypassing the base game altogether.
 At up to 100x the stake, it's not cheap and might not always work out, but as a gambling tool it is a fabulous option to have when available.

-To sum up, White Rabbit is a superb release from Big Time Gaming.
-From a fun base game to an insane bonus game, White Rabbit is another prime example of the pioneering slots wizardry bubbling away Down Under.
+To sum up, White Rabbit is another superb release from Big Time Gaming - from a fun base game, to an insane bonus game, White Rabbit is another prime example of the pioneering slots wizardry bubbling away Down Under.